tekknolagi/tekknolagi.github.com/favorites.md

 Inspired by the song My Favorite Things from The Sound of Music, why not list some of my favorite things?
 I do ballet as rehab and used to do AMEB piano exmaniations hence a lot of classical music favs.
 Otherwise I love listening to 30s to late 50s songs as well as songs in other languages.
 Favourite music genres are jive, swing, blues, and traditional pop.

-Here is some of my favorite music:
+Here are some of my favorite music:

 Classical (I highly recommend [IDAGIO](https://www.idagio.com/)):
 * *Strauss II (Jr.) • Künstlerleben (Artists' Life), Waltz op.
 316 • Introduction - Waltz I-V - Coda*